tobiaswahyudi/tobiaswahyudi.github.io/src/content/projects/medium-well.md

 img: './medium-well.png'
 previewImg: './medium-well.png'

-excerpt: ["MediumWell is a text editor app built on Angular and Firebase.","It was created as part of an interview application, and features rich text editing."]
+excerpt: ["MediumWell is a text editor app built on Angular and Firebase, with a design inspired by Medium, Overleaf, and Google Docs.","It was created as part of an interview application, and features rich text editing powered by YABWE's MediumEditor library."]

 priority: 0
 backgroundHue: 275